JEUDominic/Hello-/HelloMyLeetcode.md

 HINT: Compare and delete

 ## 110 Balanced Binary Tree

 	Given a binary tree, determine if it is height-balanced.

 	For this problem, a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

 ##19 Remove Nth Node From End of List

 	Given a linked list, remove the nth node from the end of list and return its head.
 For example, Given linked list: 1->2->3->4->5, and n = 2.
 After removing the second node from the end, the linked list becomes 1->2->3->5.
 Note:	Given n will always be valid.
 Try to do this in one pass.

 HINT: 2 situations

 ##231 Power of Two

 	Given an integer, write a function to determine if it is a power of two.
 	HINT: For the power of two, there are only a 1 in their binary system.
 (1,10,100,1000,...)

+##191 Number of 1 Bits
+	Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).
+For example, the 32-bit integer ’11' has binary representation 00000000000000000000000000001011, so the function should return 3.
+HINT: & opreation and >> operation.